magnusoverli/SuShe/readme.md

 **I am not a developer!**
 **I can not code!**

+All code included in this repo is written by an AI tool on my order.
-I understand just enough about coding to understand basic concepts and common pitfalls/challenges.
+I understand just enough about coding to understand basic concepts.
 I also barely know enough to ask an AI for the right thing.
 It has been a turbulent but effective partnership! :-)

-All code included in this repo is written by an AI tool on my order.

 ## What SuShe does